zedar/java-springmvc-heroku-template/README.md

-Template project for API development with Java, Jetty, SpringMVC and Heroku
+Template project for API development with Java, Jetty, SpringMVC, Spock and Heroku
 ------------------------------------
 The aim of this project is to provide template for standalone java application with:
   * embedded jetty container for HTTP support,
   * SpringMVC for easy development of REST API,
   * lombok for POJO shortcuts (constructors, fields access methods).
+  * Spockframework for easy testing of API, for mocking and stubbing of services
   * gradle configuration for easy heroku deployment

 Example app should be accessible under the link [api-springmvc-jetty](https://api-springmvc-jetty.herokuapp.com/api/actions) or as a call:

     $ curl -X GET https://api-springmvc-jetty.herokuapp.com/api/actions

+**Table of contents:**

 # Gradle plugins

 Project depends on two main plugins:
   * java
   * application
+  * groovy (for testing with *spockframework*)

 # Dependencies